* Knight shares plunge as CEO says firm seeking financing

 Exchange-traded fund issuers, for which Knight is the lead market maker, have been calling competitors to make sure they can step in if Knight does not execute trades in their funds, according to two people familiar with the situation.

-Retail investors and traders who want to buy and sell small, illiquid exchange-traded funds may also be unwittingly losing money because of wider spreads in the bid and ask price of the ETFs at Knight since the incident, according to an analysis by IndexUniverse, a San Francisco-based ETF research provider.
+Retail investors and traders who want to buy and sell small, illiquid exchange-traded funds may be unwittingly losing money because of wider spreads in the bid and ask price of the ETFs available through Knight since the incident, according to an analysis by IndexUniverse, a San Francisco-based ETF research provider.

 While securities regulators are looking into what went wrong on the trading side, the focus in the futures industry is on the estimated $411 million in customer funds that were part of Knight's purchase in May of floundering futures brokerage Penson Financial Services.

 Confidence in the futures industry's ability to safeguard customer funds has been shaken after the collapse of futures brokerages MF Global and PFGBest in the past year was followed by accusations that they improperly raided customer accounts.